Directly to the content

 MOLEQLAR MOLEQLAR

-Vitamins: Types, functions and recommended requirements at a glance
+Vitamins: Types, Functions, and Recommended Requirements at a Glance

-Vitamins: Types, functions and recommended requirements at a glance
+Vitamins: Types, Functions, and Recommended Requirements at a Glance

 What are vitamins?

-Which vitamins are there? - Overview of all vitamins and their functions
+What vitamins are there? – Overview of all vitamins and their functions

-A Retinol/Retinal u.a. fettlöslich
+A Retinol/Retinal u.a. fat-soluble

-• to maintain normal vision
+• for the maintenance of normal vision

-• to maintain normal skin
+• for the maintenance of normal skin

-• to maintain normal mucous membranes
+• for the maintenance of normal mucous membranes

 • for a normal energy metabolism

-B6 Pyridoxine u.a. wasserlöslich
+B6 Pyridoxine u.a. water-soluble

 • for normal protein metabolism